chandler jane

 Pronouns: she/her

-This fluff nugget and her furry friends help with rodent control and employee stress relief.
+This fluff nugget and her furry friend Echo help with rodent control and employee stress relief.
 She was bottle-fed on the farm and loves her humans!